Reading Time: 5 minutes

 It is common for the spouse of an addict to become the enabler in the family.
 They pick up the slack and try to maintain a healthy household the best they can while making efforts to avoid “setting off” the addict.
-This leaves the children to generally fend for themselves.
+Leaving the children to fend for themselves generally.

-These struggles may keep them from opportunities they have to improve and enjoy normal moments in adulthood that many of us treasure.
-Fear of failure or rejection is a common theme along with a plethora of other challenges that create broad adversity in adulthood.
+These struggles may keep them from opportunities they have to improve and enjoy everyday moments in adulthood that many of us treasure.
+Fear of failure or rejection is a common theme and a plethora of other challenges that create broad adversity in adulthood.

 How Drugs and Alcohol are a Coping Mechanism for Stress & Conflict

 Stress is uncomfortable; it hurts and is exhausting, and it is our nature to want to relieve these feelings.
-If we don’t have the life skills that are necessary to work through these feelings in a healthy way, we may find it easy to resort to unhealthy methods of relief.
+If we don’t have the life skills that are necessary to work through these feelings healthily, we may find it easy to resort to unhealthy methods of relief.
 These unhealthy methods very often involve the use of drugs and/or alcohol, which can begin a vicious cycle.

 Violence, Children and Substance Abuse: Teach Domestic Abuse When Under the Influence

 We are far from our best selves when we are in the throes of substance abuse.
 Our priorities change.
 Our standards change.
 Our dreams change.
 Our goals dissipate.
-We do things that we are ashamed of and many times, we just don’t care.
+We do things that we are ashamed of, and we just don’t care many times.
 But our children, the little sponges they are, soak it all in.
-Violent rages are not only scary to children, but a loud lesson: this is how we handle ourselves when we’re under the influence.
+Violent rages are not only scary to children but a loud lesson: this is how we handle ourselves when we’re under the influence.
 We handle life’s stresses by using or drinking.

 Seeking Treatment Could Save Your Family

 If you or your loved one is addicted to drugs or alcohol, seeking treatment could save your family.
-Recovery can teach you and your family how to stop this harmful cycle and instead, use healthy outlets to deal with the stress and disappointment that life will sometimes deal us.
-It could teach your children about how to regain their appropriate roles in the family and have the confidence they need to be successful as happy and healthy adults.
+Recovery can teach you and your family how to stop this harmful cycle and instead use healthy outlets to deal with the stress and disappointment that life will sometimes deal us.
+It could teach your children how to regain their appropriate roles in the family and confidence to be successful as happy and healthy adults.
 We all want that for our families.

-Every day that you wait to start your journey of healing, your children wait as well.
+Every day that you wait to start your healing journey, your children wait as well.
 Begin to be their example today and give them the gift of healing.
 You’re not alone.
 Contact us today.
 A Better Today is prepared to connect you with a treatment center that will give you the tools you need to begin to change your family dynamic today.